What is Ashberyland?

 [FOR HIGH SCHOOL STUDENTS]

-This site, for those happy seniors enrolled in “Issues in Contemporary Poetry,” will serve as a repository for thoughts on the “current American scene” and on some of the most celebrated poetry of the past 18 years (or thereabouts).
+This site, for students enrolled in Mr. Janosco’s English courses at Darien High School, occasionally will serve as a repository for their thoughts on the “current American scene” and their readings of some celebrated works of contemporary American poetry.

-These students, and everyone else who is involved with Ashberyland, hopes that, as you read through these pieces, you will stumble upon at least one poem that speaks to you in a powerful way, one that you will see as meaningful, that promises to stick with you throughout your life.
+Together, we hope that you, gentle Gen-Z soul, attender of Tip Top High School, USA, when reading these humble poetry articles, will land upon at least one poem that speaks to you in a powerful way, one that you will see as meaningful, that promises to stick with you beyond your small-group discussion, the end-of-class bell, your homework assignment.

 Furthermore, it is our sincere hope that great contemporary American poetry might, in some small way, serve as a means for overcoming the regionalism that has given shape to the present contours of our United States of America.

-So whether you reside in Darien, Connecticut, or Chanute, Kansas, or Fort Fairfield, Maine, or Garden City, Texas, or San Narcisco, California, there is a fantastic poem somewhere out there — one that will allow you to connect to different types of high school students from around the country — and this poem has stopped, and it is waiting for you.
+So whether you reside in Darien, Connecticut, or Chanute, Kansas, or Fort Fairfield, Maine, or Garden City, Texas, or San Narcisco, California, there is, we believe, a fantastic poem somewhere out there — one that will allow you to connect to different types of students from around the country — and that poem has stopped, and it is waiting for you here, on this site.

 [FOR TEACHERS OF POETRY]

-For these teachers who are looking for new poems to put before their students, poems produced within the lifetimes of those students, these teachers might take an interest in the work of our students and the results of their semester-long group project.
+So if you, fellow English teacher, ever find yourself looking for new poems to put before your students — poems produced within the lifetimes of your students! — you might take an interest in the work of the students on this site, the poems that attracted their interest, and the results of a special semester-long student project.

 [FOR POETS]

-Today’s working poets, whether they be MFA-wielding upstarts or anthologized institutions, may have nothing to gain from the thoughts of our students.
-Certainly when it comes time to tranquilly recollect the spontaneous overflow of powerful feelings, no poet envisions his reading audience as a group of slouching, texting, spaced-out teenagers sitting in a computer lab.
-And this is fine and this is good.
+Whether you are an MFA-wielding upstart or a much-decorated, anthologized institution, you may wonder if you have anything to gain from the thoughts and responses of high school students.
+Certainly as you are busy tranquilly recollecting your spontaneous overflow of powerful feelings, you are not envisioning your reading audience as a group of slouching, texting, spaced-out Gen-Z bros in a classroom at 7:40am EST. And this is fine and this is good!

-But perhaps a few will take the time to ponder what these young folks have to say about their work.
-While there is neither a Stephen Burt nor a Marjorie Perloff in the bunch, they bring an unexpected reservoir of experiences to our enterprise.
-And though many of them have needed to make major adjustments to adapt to the wordplay, self-reflexivity, dislocations, allusiveness, complexities and experimentation that marks so much of contemporary poetry, they have nonetheless brought to their readings an irresistible zest, a youthful swagger, and immediacy, insights, ovations.
+But perhaps a few of you will take the time to ponder what these young folks have to say about your work.
+While there is neither a Stephanie Burt nor a Marjorie Perloff in the bunch, these students bring an unexpected reservoir of meaningful experience to the enterprise of reading poetry.
+And though most of them need to make sizable adjustments and adaptations to the wordplay, self-reflexivity, dislocations, allusiveness, complexities, and experimentations that mark so much of contemporary poetry, they have nonetheless brought to the verses irresistible zest, youthful swagger, sugar-high immediacy, shocking insights, and, I promise you, every so often, actual standing ovations.

 [JOHN ASHBERY, 1927 – 2017]